msanderford/ESL-PSC/README.md

 1. Gene name (taken from the alignment file)
 2. Number of species combinations in which the gene is ranked (i.e. number of combinations for which it recieved a non-zero GSS as part of any model)
 3. Number of species combinations in which the gene is ranked among the top contributors (the percentage of genes to consider "top genes" by GSS in any model can be set using the `--top_rank_frac` argument.)
-4. Highest ever Gene Selection Score (GSS)
+4. Highest ever Group Sparsity Score (GSS)
 5. Best ever rank (the best ever rank, 1 being the best possible, recieved in any model)

 ## Additional Options and Parameters ##